ginjardev/LeetmusQL/README.md

 This project MVP can be set up and used by schools and other educational organisations.

 #### Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-# Fork the Project
+#### Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 License